mesosphere/universe/docs/tutorial/GetStarted.md

 #### Test your container
-When you execute the  `docker images`, you should be able to see the your image in the displayed list.
+When you execute `docker images`, you should be able to see the your image in the displayed list.
 In order to make sure the image is working as expected, you can run the container by issuing the below command :

 `docker run -env PORT0=8000 -p 80:8000 -t docker-user-name/time-server:part1`

 Note that we are reading the port number from the `PORT0` environment variable.
 Marathon sets this environment variable when launching the container and since we don't have that yet, we need to provide the environment variable manually using `-env PORT0=8000`.
 The `-p` option maps the host port 80 to the container port 8000.
-The  `-t` flag creates a pseudoTTY and since we unbuffered the python standard i/o in our Dockerfile, we will be able to see the real time logs of the server in the console.
-Once you executed the above command, you should be able to browse [localhost](http://localhost:80)
+The  `-t` flag creates a pseudoTTY and since we unbuffered the Python standard I/O in our Dockerfile, we will be able to see the real time logs of the server in the console.
+Once you executed the above command, you should be able to browse [localhost](http://localhost:80).

 #### Tag and publish your container